oocim/CryptoLearn/REACT-FULLSTACK/client/README.md

 ## Running the Project

-To run your project locally with Vite, use the following command:
+To run the project locally with Vite, use the following command:

 ```bash
 npm run dev
 ```

 This will start the development server and open the app in your default browser.
 Vite provides fast Hot Module Replacement (HMR) to reflect changes immediately.